QualityCroissant/Fox-Virtual-Machine/README.md

 To set up ready to use FVM, download the latest release under the releases section, unzip it, and enjoy!
 If you want to learn how to use it, the wiki contains a basic guide, which also describes how it works.
-Any additions, forks, and edits are very much welcomed.
-However, please be patient, as the project is still in its alpha stage!
+Any additions, forks, and edits are very much welcomed. ~~However, please be patient, as the project is still in its alpha stage!~~
+FVM is now in beta!
+This means less bugs and issues should be encountered overall, and the project is much move feature-rich than it was, though patience is still appreciated while everything continues to be ironed out!

 <h3>Just want to give it a try?</h3>